KnowledgeForwardSolutions/DbC.Net/README.md

 ### StandardExceptionFactories

-The static StandardExceptionFactories class has properties that give you access to pre-configured exception factories as lazily created singletons.
+The static DbC.Net.ExceptionFactories.StandardExceptionFactories class has properties that give you access to pre-configured exception factories as lazily created singletons.
 The exception factories available are:

 - ArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)
 that does not use any value transforms.